MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD13_LAB_MANUAL.md

 ![alt text](./Images/20480B_13_Live.png "The Live page")

-3. Close Microsoft Edge and return to Visual Studio.
+3. Close Microsoft Edge and return to ContosoConf - Microsoft Visual Studio.
 4. In the **ContosoConf** project, open the **live.htm** file.
 5. Review the HTML markup for this page and note the **&lt;form&gt;** element used to ask questions, together with the empty **&lt;ul&gt;** element that will display questions:
     ```html